qtermace/qtermace/pages/about.md

 ---
 **Hello!
 And welcome to my blog.**

 My name is Val, and I am a second year student doing Media, Journalism and Publishing at Oxford Brookes University.
 This blog was a part of my assignment for the module 'Typographic Design for Page and Screen'.
-The topic that I've chosen is 'Art and typography'.
+The topic that I've chosen is '*Art and typography'*.
 I really love writing and everything that is related to it, and I also really love art.
 For me, it is fascinating to explore how deeply typography can affect art.
 It was amazing to find out that there are so many artworks where typography is the key link that helps in analysing those artworks and understand their meaning.
 I hope that for you it's going to be interesting to see and read all about it.

 **Logo**